ImLuze/EXW-asteroid-co-pilot/README.md

 Lead your ship to safety by shouting commands at your captain, the more frustrated and loudly you shout, the more heavily your captain will react.

 Shouting:
-TURN - Will turn the ship.
+TURN, LEFT, RIGHT - Will turn the ship.
-FIRE - Will fire the ship's laster gun.
+FIRE, SHOOT - Will fire the ship's laster gun.
-GO - Will move the ship forward.
+GO, FORWARD, MOVE - Will move the ship forward.